 Seven months after publishing my book, I inadvertently started following a guy named Trevor Marsteller on Twitter.

-So of course, I direct messaged Trevor, asking if he’d consider reading and writing a review of my book.
-He responded the same day, and our friendship began.
-He wrote a wonderful review of Confessions of a Boy-Crazy Girl, and we began to message each other on Facebook where we weren’t limited by 140 characters.
+I noticed he had 1,000 followers and had reviewed books on his blog.
+I was still hard at work marketing my book, so I messaged Trevor, asking if he’d consider writing a review of my book.
+He wrote a wonderful review of Confessions of a Boy-Crazy Girl, and we began to message each other.

-He seemed to be as busy as me, so there was more than once where a couple weeks passed with no Facebook messages, and I was certain our conversation would fizzle out (after all, that’s how the script had always gone).
+Trevor seemed as busy as me, so more than once a couple of weeks passed with no contact, and I was certain our conversation would fizzle out.
+After all, that’s how the script had always gone.

-But somehow we kept talking, and after about four months, Trevor sent me the following message.
-(He had vacation days he needed to use up, and he’d been considering driving to Minneapolis for the Desiring God Conference.)
+But somehow we kept talking, and after about four months, Trevor sent the following message:

-I wanna shoot something by you and hear your thoughts.
-I was thinking, “Ya know what, Desiring God posts all of their content for free from all of their conferences, and I have been to their conferences before, and I know what the experience is like.
-So maybe I don’t need to drive all the way out to MN.
-But I certainly wouldn’t mind taking a vacation in September before my vacation time expires, and one very real option is to visit this Paula girl.”
-So, idk, those are some super general and preliminary thoughts, but what do ya think?
+. . .
+I certainly wouldn’t mind taking a vacation in September before my vacation time expires, and one very real option is to visit this Paula girl.”
+So, what do ya think?
 Is southern MI a visit-worthy place?
 And will or will I not consume all of the chicken at the Chick-Fil-As in southern Michigan?

 I responded,